 Quaternary Ice Age

-Some scientists believe that we are still living in part of the Ice Age called the Quaternary Ice Age.
-This is where the Earth is warmer than the earlier period of the Ice Age but colder than other times when the Earth was warmer.
-This is also called interglacial period.
+Some scientists believe that we are currently in the Quaternary Ice Age, which is a period where the Earth is warmer than earlier stages of the Ice Age but colder than warmer periods.
+This is also known as the interglacial period.

 Interglacial Period